 SCHIP's Treasure depends on donations.
 We welcome donations of clean, gently used items including clothing, shoes, handbags, jewelry, small housewares, and decorative items, and art.
 We will be happy to give you a receipt for tax deduction purposes.

 At this time, we ask that you bring only 2 bags or boxes of donations.

 We accept any season clothing at any time during the year provided it is gently used.
 Clothing should be clean with no tears or missing buttons or broken zippers.
-We do not accept socks or underwear unless they are new and still packaged, kitchen appliances (unless new) or used stuffed animals.
+We do not accept underwear unless it is new and still packaged, kitchen appliances (unless new) or used stuffed animals.
 We do not accept maternity clothing.
 We do accept home decor, jewelry (of special need at all times) and other small items.

 We do not take consignments.

 We always need help.
 Do you like clothes, stuff, people and your community?
 If so, please consider volunteering.
 If you can donate 2 or 3 hours a week at the shop, we'll show our appreciation by giving you a 25% discount on clothing items during the week you volunteer.
 And we'll gladly work with your schedule.
 If you would like to volunteer, just stop by the store and talk to Caroline.